The Three Regimes of Offline-to-Online Reinforcement Learning

-\emph{What underlying factors cause design choices to succeed in some settings but fail in others?}

-To answer this question, we propose a \textbf{stability–plasticity principle} for offline-to-online RL that can explain these seemingly inconsistent outcomes, which is inspired by prior research on plasticity and stability in neuroscience~\citep{mcclelland1995there} and machine learning ~\citep{kirkpatrick2017overcoming,wolczyk2024fine,dohare2024loss}.
-This principle states that effective fine-tuning requires a careful balance between stability and plasticity.
-Stability refers to the preservation of useful prior knowledge, ensuring that competencies acquired during pretraining are not substantially degraded.
-Plasticity, in contrast, denotes the capacity of the model to adapt flexibly and efficiently to new data.
-Furthermore, we identify two distinct forms of stability in offline-to-online RL: stability around the pretrained policy $\pi_{0}$,which emphasizes preserving knowledge explicitly encoded in the policy parameters, and stability around the offline dataset $\mathcal{D}$, which emphasizes retaining knowledge implicitly encoded in offline data.
-As stability and plasticity are inherently in trade-off, this distinction indicates that fine-tuning is more efficient when stability is enhanced with respect to the stronger source of prior knowledge, whether it be the pretrained policy or the offline dataset.
+To answer this question, we propose a framework for offline-to-online RL that explains these seemingly inconsistent outcomes through the lens of the stability--plasticity principle, a perspective that has been widely studied in neuroscience~\citep{mcclelland1995there} and machine learning~\citep{kirkpatrick2017overcoming,wolczyk2024fine,dohare2024loss}.
+Guided by the principle, effective fine-tuning requires a careful balance between stability and plasticity. \textbf{Stability} refers to the preservation of useful prior knowledge, ensuring that competencies acquired during pretraining are not substantially degraded. \textbf{Plasticity}, in contrast, denotes the capacity of the model to adapt flexibly and efficiently to new data.
+Furthermore, we identify two distinct forms of stability in offline-to-online RL: stability around the \textit{pretrained policy} $\pi_{0}$, which emphasizes preserving knowledge explicitly encoded in the policy parameters, and stability around the \textit{offline dataset} $\mathcal{D}$, which emphasizes retaining knowledge implicitly encoded in offline data.
+As stability and plasticity are inherently in trade-off, this distinction indicates that fine-tuning is more efficient when stability is enhanced with respect to the stronger source of offline priors, whether it is the pretrained policy or the offline dataset.\looseness-1